JonathanGrossman/python_basics/08_operators.md

 >>> 65536
 ```

-Here are a few notes.

-- For expressions that have more than one arithematic operator, the order of operations in Python are the same as in algebra
+For expressions that have more than one arithematic operator, the order of operations in Python are the same as in algebra.

-- The result of division (`/`) is a float regardless of whether operands are both integers
+The result of division (`/`) is a float regardless of whether operands are both integers.

-- The result of floor division (`//`) is rounded down.
+The result of floor division (`//`) is rounded down.
 If positive this means the decimal is truncated.
-If negative, this means the absolute value of the number is rounded up resulting in a more negative number → `- 2.7` is rounded to `3`)
+If negative, this means the absolute value of the number is rounded up resulting in a more negative number → `- 2.7` is rounded to `3`).

 Python has syntax shortcuts you can use to make your code more efficient.
 For instance, you can use `+=` or `-+` or `*=` as shorthand in expressions.
 Writing `x += 10` is the same as writing `x = x + 10`.
 Get used to seeing this shorthand in other people's code becuase it is common for developers to use this shorthand.